This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Look how nice they still look.
 They are firm and they taste fresh and very sweet.

 When I pulled the potatoes out of the garden, I sorted them right there in the field.
-All our potatoes to be used as seed in 2010 are sitting in separate bags on shelves in the cold room.
+All our potatoes to be used as seed next year are sitting in separate bags on shelves in the cold room.

 Keep your onions in a different room – they don’t get along too well with some other veggies in storage.